The Scarlett Getter: Plot

 Deputy Director Bullock announces they are bringing in Shannon Sharpe, a specialist, to catch their previously escaped alien.
 When Stan meets with Roger at Coughy's Coffee Shop to warn him, he spots Scarlett Reynolds, an old CIA boot camp crush.
 When Roger takes notice of her good looks and suggests the idea of taking her out, which Stan rudely dismisses.
 Instead, Stan invites Scarlett over to the house for dinner.
 During dinner, Francine is annoyed with Stan mooning over Scarlett and heads to Roger's Place for a drink.
 When Francine finds out that Roger is also irritated with Stan, she suggests he put on a charming persona and break up the couple.
 When "Dan Ansom Handsome" arrives downstairs, Scarlett appears charmed much to Stan's annoyance.
 Roger gives Stan an ultimatum of Scarlett or Francine, insisting that he will have sex with the one Stan rejects.
 Stan reluctantly agrees not to interfere with Roger and Scarlett.

 Stan reneges on his promise and attempts to break up Roger and Scarlett, further strengthening Roger's resolve to have sex with Scarlett to prove Stan wrong.
 Stan decides to tip off Shannon about Roger and takes him to the ski chalet Roger had taken her.
 Francine arrives to find movers hauling Roger's stuff out as Klaus tells her about Stan's plans to turn Roger over, and Klaus plans on taking Roger's attic.
 At the ski chalet, Stan and Shannon arrive only to find Scarlett alone.
 Shannon reveals to Stan that Scarlett is a rival alien hunter who also had been tracking Roger.
-Scarlett shoots Shannon and ties Stan to a chair, preparing to kill him for seeing her kill Shannon.
-Before doing so, she reveals to Stan that she ran into him at the coffee shop on purpose because she knew from the start that he was harboring an alien and that she never saw him, even back at CIA boot camp, as anything worthwhile.
+Scarlett shoots Shannon and ties Stan to a chair, preparing to kill him.
+Before doing so, she reveals to Stan that she ran into him at the coffee shop on purpose because she knew all along that he was harbouring an alien and that she never saw him, even back at CIA boot camp, as anything worthwhile.
 Scarlett prepares to shoot Stan when Francine arrives and shoots her instead.
-Scarlett rolls into the fireplace in pain and her body bursts into flame, immediately becoming a pile of ashes.
+Scarlett rolls into the fireplace and her body bursts into flame, immediately becoming a pile of ashes.
 Stan and Francine find Roger tied to a bed, having been vivisected, which he first mistook for kinky sex.
-They scramble to restore Roger's body and as they leave, Stan places a knife in Shannon's hand and tilts a picture on the wall to make it look like a suicide.
-When the police detectives arrive, they figure that Shannon shot himself, tilted the picture, grabbed a knife and died.
+They scramble to restore Roger's body and after he's restored, Roger and Stan apologize for taunting each other.
+As they leave, Stan places a knife in Shannon's hand and tilts a picture on the wall to make it look like a suicide.
+When the police detectives arrive, they figure that Shannon shot himself, tilted the picture, grabbed a knife, and died.